Back to Blog

 Simple Fixes

 The easiest intervention is opening a window — even a crack.
-Studies show that even slightly open windows reduce average overnight CO2 by 50%.
+Bedroom CO2 studies show that even slightly open windows can substantially reduce overnight CO2 levels.
 If outdoor noise or temperature makes that impractical, a simple HEPA air purifier with fresh air intake can help.
 CO2 is just one piece of the puzzle — for a complete walkthrough, see our guide on setting up your bedroom for better sleep.

 Why We Built CO2 Monitoring Into Komori

 Most sleep trackers ignore air quality entirely.
 They track your body but not your environment.
 When we designed Komori, we included a CO2 sensor because the data consistently shows that where you sleep matters as much as how you sleep.
-Your overnight CO2 trend is plotted alongside your sleep data, so you can see the correlation for yourself.
+Once Komori ships, your overnight CO2 trend will be plotted alongside sleep data so you can see the correlation for yourself.

 You might be optimizing everything else — your mattress, your temperature, your routine — while the air itself is the problem.
 If you're serious about improving your rest, explore how Komori helps you get better sleep by tracking both your body and your environment.